modal-inria/MixtComp/MixtComp/docs/dataFormat.md

              nInitPerClass = 2,
              nSemTry = 10,
              confidenceLevel = 0.95,
-             ratioStableCriterium = 0.9,
+             ratioStableCriterion = 0.9,
-             nStableCriterium = 7,
+             nStableCriterion = 7,
              notes = "You can add any note you wish in non mandatory fields like this one (notes).
 They will be copied to the output.")
 ```

-In the RMixtComp, *nInd* can be omitted and nClass is copied from from mixtCompLearn function's argument.
+In the RMixtComp, *nInd* can be omitted and *nClass* is copied from from mixtCompLearn function's argument.